 How to remove background noise from a video on a Mac

 A great clip with a hissy, humming, air-conditioner-in-the-background soundtrack is a shame.
 You don't need a DAW to fix it.
-Here's how to remove background noise from a video on a Mac in one tap, 100% offline: the picture is untouched, and there's no account, no upload, no watermark.
+Here's how to remove background noise from a video on a Mac in one tap, 100% offline: the picture is untouched, and there's no account, no upload.

 The fastest way: just ask